RichardSilveira/sls-aws-nodejs-typescript-docker/README.md

 While running in Github Actions, the env vars won't be read from a `.env` file inside Docker containers, instead, you'll need to inform them via `Github Action secrets` + `docker-compose`' environment args + `ARG/ENV` Dockerfile' instructions.

+note: Probably you'd like to test your deployment step locally sometimes, to do that you can run `docker-compose -f docker-compose.deploy.local.yml build`, then `docker-compose -f docker-compose.deploy.local.yml up` - *notice the env vars will be readed from your local `.env` file.
+Plus, you can test your function in AWS by running `aws lambda get-function --function-name=<aws-nodejs-typescript-docker-template-dev-hello> --profile <my-profile> --region <region>`*

 ### 😵‍💫 Continuous Deployment

 The commands `test` and `package` run whenever you push something to the remote.